NajiElKotob/Awesome-Viz/Questions.md

 -----

 ### Airbnb
+`These questions can be used to gain insights into the performance of an Airbnb business, such as identifying areas for improvement, identifying high-performing properties, and understanding customer behavior.`

 * Overview: A high-level summary of the number of bookings, revenue, and occupancy rate.
 * Bookings: A breakdown of bookings by month, with the ability to filter by location and property type.